Wiener Stadthalle

 Wiener Stadthalle (/de/; English: Viennese City Hall) is a multi-purpose indoor arena and convention center located in the 15th district of Vienna, Austria.
-Austrian architect Roland Rainer designed the original halls which were constructed between 1953 and 1958, and later expanded in 1974, 1994 and 2006.
-The main hall, a flexible multi-purpose venue, is Austria's largest indoor arena that can hold up to approximately 16,083 people.
+The Austrian architect Roland Rainer designed the original halls, which were constructed between 1953 and 1958 and later expanded in 1974, 1994 and 2006.
+The main hall, a flexible multi-purpose venue, is Austria's largest indoor arena and can hold up to approximately 16,083 people.

 Since 2006, the complex has housed six main venues (each of which can be used separately or combined) consisting of two gymnasiums, an indoor ice rink, large-capacity indoor arena, a small multi-purpose hall, an auditorium with a show stage and an adjacent swimming pool.
-It serves as a venue for a variety of events, including concerts, exhibitions, trade fairs, conferences, lectures, theatre, TV and sports.
+It serves as a venue for a variety of events, including concerts, exhibitions, trade fairs, conferences, lectures, theatre, televisiom and sports.

 The Wiener Stadthalle is a subsidiary of Wien Holding and stages more than 350 events each year that attract around a million visitors.
 Halls A, B and C, as well as the Stadthallenbad, are managed by the Viennese sports venues corporation GmbH.